VitorTavaresO/VitorTavaresO/README.md

 ## Vitor Tavares de Oliveira 🇧🇷

-Hello, my name is Vitor Tavares, I'm currently studying for the third year of software engineering at the Federal Institute of Paraná - Campus Paranavaí.
+Hello, my name is Vitor Tavares.
+I'm a Software Engineer, graduated from the Federal Institute of Paraná.
+Passionate about ***Research and Development***, with a strong interest in ***Embedded Systems, Internet of Things (IoT), Automation, Networks, and Cybersecurity***.
+Dedicated to creating innovative technological solutions and constantly exploring new challenges in the field.

 <h3> "The more I study, the more insatiable do I feel my genius for it to be" Ada Lovelace </h3>
 <br />